Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Entry requirements

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 5 or above.
+A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 5 or above and Maths at grade 4 or above.
 Alternatively, if you have a grade 4 in English Language you will need to have a grade 6 in either GCSE History or Religious Studies to do the course.

 What will I study?